 Facebook Ads Manager is an advertising platform where businesses build and manage ads that display on Facebook and its advertising network.
 Advertising on Facebook is a cost-effective way to find and connect with your ideal customers, helping you increase brand awareness and drive sales.

 Facebook Ads Manager lets you create multiple types of Facebook, and even Instagram ads.
 Log in to Ads Manager and click the “+Create” button to start the new campaign creation process.
 You will be prompted to input all required information from your audience to ad copy.
 Facebook reviews every ad, and once approved, it will go live.

-Once ads are live, it’s important to track their performance.
+Once ads are live, it’s important to track their performance to avoid costly Facebook advertising mistakes.
 There are several key analytics offered on ad performance that are housed in Facebook’s analytics platform, which they call Insights.
 Reviewing these as you create and edits ads in Facebook Ads Manager is the key to maximizing your ROI.

 Facebook Ads Manager also gives users the opportunity to examine Facebook users’ demographic information and interests via the Audience Insights tool.
 This helps to determine who might serve as the best target audience for an ad.
 Any business advertising on Facebook should use this tool regularly to help craft effective content and discover new target audiences.